CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 Bucaramanga is away from Honda 230.5 mi (371 km), which take an average of 6 hours on the highway.
 The terrestrial transportation company that covers this route is xxxxxxxxxxx, selling bus tickets at inexpensive rates and in various schedules to make your choice.
 When you walk through the streets of Honda you will admire various constructions of colonial style, stone pavement roads, complete neighbourhoods in perfect harmony with the nature that surrounds them and the modernity of the most modern buildings.
 Honda presents a warm climate with an average temperature of 82.4 °F (28 °C), a clean sky and diverse rivers surround the city, what will make your stay more satisfactory.

-Why book Bucaramanga to Honda bus with redBus?
+Why book a Bucaramanga a Honda bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bucaramanga to Honda.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bucaramanga to Honda.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bucaramanga is situated at 959 m a.s.l. in an area that used to be populated by the indigenous guanes, being in close proximity with other tribes such as the chibchas, chitarreros, laches and muiscas.
 Bucaramanga was established as a native town in 1622 and some mines were operated by the spaniards were established in the neighboring areas.During the XIXth century the town formally became a "Villa".
 At the end of that century it endured political struggles between craftsmen and traders, while during the XXth it had to endure the misery left over from the Thousand Day's War.
 The city managed to thrive and became one of the most important cities in modern Colombia.
 Its touristic atractions and hotel enterprises made the city grow and is now known as the "Pretty City".
 It also has very atractive parks, which earned the nickname "The City of Parks".